 Ingredients

-- 250 millilitre double cream - or 'heavy cream' in some countries
+- 250 millilitre double cream - or 'heavy cream' in the US

 Instructions

-- Cover with plastic wrap and place the bowl in the fridge for 1 hour to completely cool down.
+- Cover the mixing bowl with plastic wrap and allow the mixture to cool in the fridge for one hour.

 Please keep in mind that the nutritional information provided below is calculated by a third party and we cannot guarantee the accuracy.
 We try our best to give you the most accurate information, but we do not take responsibility for errors that may be present.
 Also, the nutritional value of the recipe may change depending on the exact brands and products used.
 We recommend that you consult with a qualified healthcare professional or registered dietitian for personalised advice on your dietary needs.